lucydot/ChooChoo/docs/instructors/setup.md

 3. In the box with `find or create a branch` type `gh-pages`
 4. Click on `Create branch: gh-pages from main`

-#### Set repository secrets

-Commands to `choochoo-bot` trigger a Github Action workflow.
-Permissions are needed to edit the repository during the workflow run.
-By default the workflow uses `secrets.BOT_ACCESS_TOKEN`,  which requires a `BOT_ACCESS_TOKEN` to be added to your repository secrets.
-To do this please get in contact through the [ChooChoo discussion page](https://github.com/lucydot/ChooChoo/discussions/) or [email](https://lucydot.github.io/about/).
+#### Optional: Customise your bot

-Alternatively you can use the `secrets.GITHUB_TOKEN` which is automatically generated during any workflow run.
-The disadvantage of this approach is that `choochoo-bot` is replaced by the less charming `gh-actions` bot.
-To do this nonetheless:
+Commands to `choochoo` trigger a Github Action workflow.
+By default the action responds to issue comments using `secrets.GITHUB_TOKEN` which is automatically generated during any workflow run.
+The disadvantage of this approach is that the display name for issue comments is the less charming `gh-actions bot`.
+To use `choochoo-bot` as the display name you can follow these **optional** steps:
-1. Visit your repository (most likely at github.com/username/repo_name/)
-2. In `.github/workflows/choochoo-fat-controller.yml` replace all instances of `secrets.BOT_ACCESS_TOKEN` with `secrets.GITHUB_TOKEN`.

-#### Add `choochoo-bot` as a collaborator

-If your workflow uses `secrets.BOT_ACCESS_TOKEN` (rather than `secrets.GITHUB_TOKEN`) you will need to add `choochoo-bot` as a collaborator to your repository.
 1. Go to `Settings` -> `Collaborators` -> `Add people`.
 2. Type `choochoo-bot`
 3. Click `Add collaborator`.
+4. Contact us through the [ChooChoo discussion page](https://github.com/lucydot/ChooChoo/discussions/) or [email](https://lucydot.github.io/about/) and we will send a `BOT_ACCESS_TOKEN`
+5. Add the BOT_ACCESS_TOKEN as a repository secret.
+6. In `.github/workflows/choochoo-fat-controller.yml` replace all instances of `secrets.GITHUB_TOKEN` with `secrets.BOT_ACCESS_TOKEN`.

 ## 3. Specify ChooChoo settings